 Features of Machine Learning on Linux in SQL Server 2017

 There are many advantages of having Python and R embedded in the SQL Server.
 Some of them are listed below:

 New Added Features of the Machine Learning in SQL Server 2019

-Since SQL Server is directly dealing with the database management and procuring, security of the transactions and the data involved forms one of the most important requirement.
+Since SQL Server is directly dealing with the database management and procuring, the security of the transactions and the data involved forms one of the most important requirement.